KingOfSpades/blog/_posts/2019-03-25-bye-bye-caps-lock.md

     - Handy
 ---

-# Good bye CAPS LOCK

-HOW OFTEN DO YOU USE CAPS LOCK.
+HOW OFTEN DO YOU USE CAPS LOCK?
 Not a lot right.
 So let's re-map that key.
 In my setup I like to use the Caps Lock as 2nd CTRL key.
-This way I don't have to fold up my pinky to use that ow so important CTRL+C / CTRL+V.
+This way I don't have to fold up my pinky to use that ow so important CTRL+C & CTRL+V.

 That being said and done.
 Let's get going.
 Changing the mapping requires you to edit some REG's.
 Using the following lines this will be done automatically: